- Our Work

-Steven B. Roosa is a partner in Holland & Knight’s New York office and co-chair of the Data Privacy and Security Team.
+Steven B. Roosa was a visiting fellow at CITP from 2010 to 2013.
+During his time at CITP he was also a partner in Holland & Knight’s New York office and co-chair of the Data Privacy and Security Team.
 His practice focuses on advising companies on mobile app privacy compliance, Internet tracking, web security, geo-fencing, certification authority matters pertaining to online trust and web-based reputation issues.
 In the courtroom, Mr. Roosa represents a diverse array of companies in matters relating to consumer protection, anonymous online defamation, commercial disputes, and state and federal administrative law.
 He also works extensively on defending putative class actions involving Flash cookies and has been instrumental in obtaining voluntary dismissals for three large clients in recent proceedings in Arkansas.
 Mr. Roosa advises Fortune 100 corporations, privately held companies and nonprofit entities regarding Internet privacy issues and web security.

-Wendy Seltzer is an expert on copyright law, internet innovation, and policy of open systems.
+Wendy Seltzer was a visting fellow at CITP from 2010 to 2011.
+During her time at CITP she was also an expert on copyright law, internet innovation, and policy of open systems.
 Her past work includes the Chilling Effects Clearinghouse, an essential database of takedown requests under the Digital Millennium Copyright Act, and other legal threats.
 She is a former staff attorney for the Electronic Frontier Foundation, a Harvard Law graduate, and has taught courses on internet law and policy at several schools.
 She is also involved in the operational aspects of several important internet-related entities such as ICANN, the World Wide Web Foundation, and the Tor project.
-She recently published arcticles in the Berkeley Journal of Law and Technology and the Harvard Journal of Law and Technology.
-She is also a fellow at the Berkman Center for Internet and Society At CITP, Wendy is pursueing her study of the role of “openness” at the intersection of law, technology, norms, and economics.
-This encompasses broadband policy, digital rights management, device interoperability, and more.
+She has published arcticles in the Berkeley Journal of Law and Technology and the Harvard Journal of Law and Technology.
+She was also a fellow at the Berkman Center for Internet and Society.
+At CITP, Wendy pursued her study of the role of “openness” at the intersection of law, technology, norms, and economics.
+This encompassed broadband policy, digital rights management, device interoperability, and more.

 Wendy’s Blog: Legal Tags